rbngtm1/docker-guidance/README.md

     1 Containers donot share data
     2 Forex: try docker run -it busybox sh in 2 terminal and do docker ps in 3rd, you will see 2 containers but if you create a file by touch hithere in 1st, you won't see that in 2nd.
+### Creating a Production-Grade Workflow
+#### Flow Specifics
+    1 the development flow process includes development, testion, deployment and its repeatition 2 Our development workflow is going to revolve around creating a git hub repository, this repository can be deployed to outside hosting service
+    3 Try github repos for 2 branches; one for feature and another master 4 you can add code and make changes to update in feature branch; master will represent very clean working copy of code base
+    5 Any change to master branch will automatically deployed to our hosting provider 6 You are going to pull down the code base on the feature branch 7 You will push the changes after you made some changes to the github repository to feature branch 8 Once you push the changes, you will create a pull request to add the changes to feature branch and merge them to the master branch.
+    9 Let's try to set up a work flow that is automatically going to take our application and push it to Travis CI.
+Travis CI pull down your code and run a test on your code base.
+    10 After that, Travis CI will automatically push it to AWS hosting.